expo/expo/docs/versions/v30.0.0/expokit/expokit.md

 ### iOS

 - Open up `ios/Podfile` in your project, and update the `ExpoKit` tag to point at the [release](https://github.com/expo/expo/releases) corresponding to your SDK version.
-Re-run `pod install`.
+Run `pod update` then `pod install`.
 - Open `ios/your-project/Supporting/EXSDKVersions.plist` in your project and change all the values to the new SDK version.

 ### Android